wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_macos.rst

 macOS
 =====

 The package for macOS is suitable for macOS Sierra or greater.
 The macOS agent can be downloaded from :ref:`packages list<packages>` or directly from `here <https://packages.wazuh.com/3.x/osx/wazuh-agent-3.10.2-1.pkg>`_.
-You can install it by using the command line or following the GUI steps:
+You can install it using the command line or following the GUI steps:

-  a) Using the command line, you can choose installation or deployment:
+  a) Using the command line, you can choose between installation or deployment:

     * Installation: